UNSPOKEN-GT/public-things/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////

-// the lines might be unaccurate since i made some slight changes, etc
+// The lines might be unaccurate since some were made with line changes, etc.
-// but hey, you can still manage to find the loadstrings :troll:
+// But hey, you can still manage to find the loadstrings. :troll: